ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 You can set up your {{site.data.keyword.databases-for-mysql_full}} deployment to be a read-only replica of another {{site.data.keyword.databases-for-mysql}} deployment.

-A read-only replica is set up to replicate all your data from the leader deployment to the replica deployment using asynchronous replication.
+A read-only replica is set up to replicate all your data from the source DB instance to the replica deployment using asynchronous replication.
 As the name implies, read-only replicas support read transactions and can be used to balance databases that have both write-heavy and read-heavy operations.
 You can also use read replica promotion for data recovery if the source database instance fails.
-The read-only replica has a single MySQL data member, and it is billed at the [same per member consumption rates as the leader](https://{DomainName}/catalog/services/databases-for-mysql/).
+The read-only replica has a single MySQL data member, and it is billed at the [same per member consumption rates as the source DB instance](https://{DomainName}/catalog/services/databases-for-mysql/).

 ## Read-only Replica Considerations
 {: #read-only-replicas-consider}

-- The read-only replica can exist in the same region as the source formation or in different one, enabling your data to be replicated across regions.
+- A read-only replica can exist in the same region as your source DB instance or in a different one, enabling your data to be replicated across regions.

-- A read-only replica must be the same major version as its leader.
+- A read-only replica must be the same major version as its source DB instance.

-- Backups are disabled on read-only replicas.
-Backups are taken only on leader deployments.
+- Backups are disabled on read replicas.
+Backups are taken only on source DB instances.

 - Read replication is not supported into or out of EU Cloud-enabled regions (currently `eu-de`).
 It is supported within those regions.

-- There is a limit of 5 read-only replicas per leader.
+- There is a limit of 5 read replicas per source DB instance.

-- The read-only replica does not participate in leader->follower elections for the leader cluster and failover to the read-only replica is not automated.
+- The read-only replica does not participate in elections for the source DB instance and failover to the read-only replica is not automated.
 Promotion of the read-only replica to a full deployment is a manual, user-initiated task.

 - The minimum size of a read-only replica is 2 GB RAM and 20 GB of disk.
-This is true even if your leader deployment is smaller.
+This is true even if your source DB instance deployment is smaller.

-- Read-only replicas do not auto-scale to match the leader.
-If the amount of data you store outgrows the disk that is allocated to your deployments, scale the disk on the read-only replicas and then the leader.
+- Read-only replicas do not auto-scale to match the source DB instance.
+If the amount of data you store outgrows the disk that is allocated to your deployments, scale the disk on the read-only replicas and then the source DB instance.
 Scaling the read-only replica first ensures that you do not run out of space on the read-only replicas.
-If you scaled the leader's disk for performance and not for space, it is not necessary to scale the read-only replicas.
+If you scaled the source DB instance's disk for performance and not for space, it is not necessary to scale the read-only replicas.

 - Replication is asynchronous, and might be subject to replication lag.
 By default, there is no communication between the primary and replica regarding consistency.
 It is possible for a read-only replica to fall far enough behind that it needs to be resynced.
-Replication lag can be greater when the replica is in a region far away geographically from its leader.
+Replication lag can be greater when the replica is in a region far away geographically from its source DB instance.

 - A read-only replica is a deployment with single data member and does not have any internal high-availability.
 It is prone to temporary interruptions and downtime during maintenance.
 If you have applications that rely on read-only replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read-only replicas.